CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `receiver`
 !!! description "`PegKeeper.receiver() -> address: view`"

-    Getter for the receiver of the profit from the peg keeper.
+    Getter for the receiver of the profit from the PegKeeper.

     Returns: receiver (`address`).